dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 via the module's `shutdown` function.
 You can add shutdown functions via the `registerShutdownHandler` method.

+It is recommended to shutdown only one thing per handler.

 ## **Health checking**

 The `ServiceStateManager` module provides some flexibility in the signaling of the services, so you